robotcaresystems/RoboticsLanguage/README.md

 The Robotics Language (RoL) is a high level robotics programming language that generates ROS c++ nodes.

-## **note for RosIN reviewers**

-This software represents milestone 1 of the Robotics Language proposal.
-As such, the structure of the compiler is complete and working, but the capabilities of the language are very limited.
-These will be implemented in milestone 2.
-Documentation is also planned for milestone 2, so at this moment only the source code is commented.
-The guide below can be used to test the current state of the software.

 ## Install

 If you are a user use: